- Jul 11, 2025

 How to reach:

-Devotees can visit the temple using different transportation modes as per their preferences.
+Devotees can visit the temple using various modes of transportation according to their preferences.

-Sawan is considered the most auspicious and spiritual month of the Hindu Calendar; besides that, it is a path of devotion and divine connection.
-To make the journey more spiritual, every year, millions of pilgrims visit the above-mentioned 10 holy temples during the month of Sawan to bring a sense of peace, calm, clarity, and spiritual strength, and seek blessings for health and prosperity from Lord Shiva.
+Sawan is considered the most auspicious and spiritual month in the Hindu Calendar; it is also a path of devotion and divine connection.
+To make the journey more spiritual, millions of pilgrims visit the above-mentioned 10 holy temples during the month of Sawan to find peace, calm, clarity, and spiritual strength, and to seek blessings for health and prosperity from Lord Shiva.
 Also, devotees perform ancient rituals and Rudraabhishek to fulfil their wishes.
-The above data shows 10 must-visit temples of Lord Shiva.
+The data above shows the 10 must-visit temples of Lord Shiva.